-We're all guilty of involuntarily neglecting things.
-Yeah, it happens and most of the times, disaster strikes when it does.
+We are all guilty of neglecting certain things but this forgetfulness can lead to disastrous consequences.
 So, don't be surprised after seeing a mess in your cabin after leaving a can of soda in there the whole afternoon.
 Bummer, right?
 Why not help yourself avoid such inconvenience by taking note of the things you shouldn't leave inside your car – especially now that it's summer.

 Plastic bottled water

 Leave your bottled water in the car for too long under the sun, and a chemical reaction happens involving the plastic bottle itself and the high temperature inside your cabin.
 When exposed to heat, the polyethylene terephthalate—which is also used in clothing fibers, by the way—from the plastic bottle transfers to the water, making the water harmful to be drunk.
-What are you waiting for, warn your loved ones.
+Aside from this, the plastic can act as a magnifying lens if hit at the right angle causing burns to occur in your vehicle.
+If left alone this could do some serious damage to your interior and in extreme cases cause a fire.
+With that said, it’s always best to remove all water bottles from your vehicle especially if your parking space isn’t covered.

 Sunglasses or anything with plastic and metal on them

 Speaking of plastic, observe taking stuff with plastic material/wrap off of your dashboard.
-Metal frames could get too hot to be touched, while plastic ones has the potential to melt on top of your dashboard – leaving you with a ruined dashboard.
-Examples of things that are commonly found on dashboards are plastic parking cards, glasses and shades, and pens.
+Metal frames could get too hot to be touched, while plastic ones have the potential to melt on top of your dashboard – leaving you with a ruined dashboard.
+Examples of things that are commonly found on dashboards are plastic parking cards, glasses and shades, and pens

 Guys, tell your girlfriends to secure their cosmetics inside their purses or bags and not to leave them inside your or her car.
 This is again due to the heat that is attracted and trapped inside your car by the glass windows.
 Under the sun, your cabin turns into a scorching large oven that could reach up to almost twice the temperature outside.
-A 176-degree Fahrenheit afternoon could make a 302-degree Fahrenheit, or higher, cabin.
-Ouch!
+This can potentially melt the plastic containers of the beauty products or even melt them.

 Know someone who keeps a stash of ibuprofen tablets in his car?
 Warn that person for the hazards of taking those meds after getting heated up in the parking lot.
 Ask him/her to get a pouch bag instead and keep it hand-carried; never leave it inside the car.

 Why?
-Chemical reaction caused by the high temperature trapped inside your car's cabin could alter the effects of a pill.
-We're not going to get too scientific out here, as there are different types of pills out there that could show different chemical reactions under certain temperature.
-But if a bottled water stuck in a car under the sun is dangerous, what more a medication that's made up of various chemicals?
+The chemical reaction caused by the high temperature trapped inside your car's cabin could alter the effects of a pill.
+We're not going to get too scientific out here, as there are different types of pills out there that could show different chemical reactions under a certain temperature.
+But if bottled water stuck in a car under the sun is dangerous, what more is a medication that's made up of various chemicals?

 Laptop and other electronic gadgets

+Also leaving your expensive gadget in your car could make it prone to theft especially if it is not kept in a discrete location within the vehicle.
 Trust us, we've experienced this, a laptop left inside a car under the sun turned into an ugly laptop.
-The frame that keeps the keyboard in place (on some laptops) melted and was bent upward, and overtime, keys began to detach from the keyboard.
+The frame that keeps the keyboard in place (on some laptops) melted and was bent upward, and over time, keys began to detach from the keyboard.
 Keep it a little more stuck there, and you’ll find a bricked laptop.
 Be responsible with your gadget, and take it with you as soon as you get out of the car.

 Beware of flammable stuff like lighters

 This item on the list is the most dangerous and destructive thing to leave in your car.
-Although it often does not result to burning your whole car, it has the tendency to ruin your car's upholstery when it bursts out due to the heat.
+Although it often does not result in burning your whole car, it tends to ruin your car's upholstery when it bursts out due to the heat.
 Instances may involve cracks on your car windows that are products of the blast.

 To avoid any further inconveniences, keep your lighters out of the cabin every time you're parking your car.
-Same goes to rubbing alcohol, as well as batteries you're used to storing inside your car.
+The same goes for rubbing alcohol, as well as batteries you're used to storing inside your car.
 It's better to be cautious than to gamble for safety.

 Oh, and car keys.